Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

-In the M-step, we update the parameters in four distinct subsets, in each case holding the other parameters fixed at their most up-to-date values.
+In the M-step (actually the CM-step), we update the parameters in four distinct subsets, in each case holding the other parameters fixed at their most up-to-date values.
 To wit, we first consider the $\alpha$ parameters.
 We find that the log-likelihood involving $\alpha_i$ is

 which is maximized at

 The estimate of $\alpha_i$ will be unstable if $Z_{ij}$ is close to zero for all $j$, so in practice, we let

 noting that the ascent property guaranteed by an ECM algorithm relies only on the assurance that the complete-data log likelihood increases its value at each iteration; if the corrected version of $\alpha^{(t+1)}$ ever fails to produce such an increase, it may be replaced by the exact version.